 The estimated cost of the 18-month Master of Prosthetics-Orthotics Program, including tuition and fees is:

 - $25,196 for Texas residents (and students who qualify for the Academic Common Market)

 There are a number of scholarship opportunities available to our students.
 The Dean’s office or program will notify students of available scholarship opportunities throughout the year.
-Our students have applied for and received:
+Some available scholarships for Prosthetics-Orthotics Students:

 - Dean’s Competitive Scholarship: $1,000

 - Association of Allied Health Professions Scholarship of Excellence Scholarship: $1,000

 - Texas Society of Allied Health Professions: $300